 All Company personnel, partners and contractors shall treat everyone respectfully, protect human dignity and maintain and uphold human rights of all persons, prohibiting harassment and discrimination in all aspects of Company’s activities.

-All personnel shall respect and protect human dignity and maintain and uphold human rights of all persons.
-Security guards may use force only when strictly necessary and to the extent required for the performance of their duty in accordance with Black Pearl SOP, RUF and Code of Conduct.
+Security guards may use force only when strictly necessary as the last resort and only to the extent required for their self-defence and this of the people they protect during the performance of their duty, always in accordance with Black Pearl SOP, RUF and Code of Conduct and Ethics.

-No security guard may inflict, instigate or tolerate any act of torture or other cruel, inhuman degrading treatment or punishment.
+No security guard or any Company personnel may inflict, instigate or tolerate any act of torture or other cruel, inhuman degrading treatment or punishment.

-Security guards should apply as much as possible a non-violent means before resorting to the use of force and firearms and should follow the standards set out for the rules and regulations for the use of firearms.
+Security guards should apply as much as possible non-violent means before resorting to the use of force and firearms and should follow the standards and procedures set out for the rules and regulations for the use of force and firearms.

-In cases where force is used, such incidents should be reported to the appropriate authorities and to the company, as soon as it is safe to do so.
-Black Pearl also aspires to conform with the legal duty to rescue any persons, including suspected pirates, who no longer pose a threat and may be at risk of drowning or worsening of injuries.
+In cases where force is used, such incidents should be properly reported to the appropriate authorities and to the company, as soon as it is safe to do so.
+Black Pearl also aspires to conform with the legal duty to rescue any persons, including suspected pirates / assailants, who no longer pose a threat and may be at risk of drowning or worsening of injuries.
 Medical aid should be provided to injured persons, including to the offenders.